The chart below shows the different levels of post-school qualification in Newzealand and the proportion of men and women who held them in 2005.

 With regards to the bachelor's degree, females account for about 50% which is five per cent higher than the males with 45% over the given year.

-- The picture below shows the recycling process of wasted glass bottles.
-Summarize the information by selecting and reporting the main features, and make comparisons where relevant.
-61
+- The bar chart below shows transport preferences among young people in four countries in a single year Summarise the information by selecting and reporting the main features and make comparisons where relevant 61